aucoop/AUCOOP-Mint/README.md

 # AUCOOP Mint

-A ready-to-go Linux setup for refurbished laptops.
+A lightweight, no-nonsense, windows-like OS for non-tech users with low-end refurbished hardware in mind.
 Built by [AUCOOP](https://aucoop.eu).

 ---